scantailor/scantailor/packaging/windows/readme.en.txt

      | scantailor-0.9.0
      | tiff-3.8.2
      | zlib-1.2.3

+   If you took a Qt version without an installer, unpack it here as well.

    If you don't know how to unpack .tar.gz files, I suggest this tool: http://www.7-zip.org/